trambarhq/relaks-media-capture-example/README.md

 To see the code running in debug mode, first clone this repository.
 In the working folder, run `npm install`.
 Once that's done, run `npm run start` to launch [WebPack Dev Server](https://webpack.js.org/configuration/dev-server/).
 Open a browser window and enter `http://localhost:8080` as the location.

-Run `npm run start-https` if you wish to see the example in a different device.
-Either Chrome or Firefox permit the use of the camera in an insecure page (unless the server is localhost).
+Run `npm run start-https` if you wish to see the example in a phone or a tablet.
+Either Chrome or Firefox permits the use of the camera in an insecure page (unless the server is localhost).
 Therefore WebPack Dev Server needs to use HTTPS.
 The browser will still regard the page as suspect.
 You'll need to confirm that you really want to go there.

 ## VideoDialogBoxSync

-This example was built in a sort of backward fashion. `VideoDialogBoxSync` was coded first with the help of dummy props.
+This example was built in a somewhat backward fashion. `VideoDialogBoxSync` was coded first with the help of dummy props.
 Once the user interface was finished and the set of necessary props was established, `VideoDialogBox` was written, which supplies these props to its synchronous partner.
 The code that actually deals with video recording was written last.

-Let us first examine `VideoDialogBoxSync` ([video-dialog-box.jsx](https://github.com/chung-leong/relaks-media-capture-example/blob/master/src/video-dialog-box.jsx#L111)).
+Let us first examine `VideoDialogBoxSync` ([video-dialog-box.jsx](https://github.com/chung-leong/relaks-media-capture-example/blob/master/src/video-dialog-box.jsx#L114)).
 Its `propTypes` are listed below:

 ```javascript
 VideoDialogBoxSync.propTypes = {